 Nutritionally, Romaine has all of the benefits of most green, leafy foods.
 It is full of antioxidants as well as trace minerals and fiber.

 Romaine requires 65-70 days to mature from seed.
-Although heat tolerant, Romaine grows best in cooler climes and prefers moisture rich, well-drained soil.
-Giving the plants plenty of water and good soil will speed growing.
+Providing plants with plenty of water and good soil will speed growing.
 The faster Romaine grows, the crisper the leaves.

 How to Plant Romaine Lettuce

 Romaine grows well in nearly all types of gardens if given enough sunlight and good soil.
 However, it’s recommended that the seeds are started indoors as they transplant easily and will likely be healthier.